n8n-io/n8n-docs/docs/integrations/builtin/credentials/imap/outlook.md

 1. Go to [account.live.com/activity](https://account.live.com/activity) and sign in using the email address and password of the affected account.
 1. Under **Recent activity**, find the **Session Type** event that matches the most recent time you received the connection error.
 Select it to expand the details.
-1. Select **This was me** to let the system know you authorize the IMAP connection.
+1. Select **This was me** to approve the IMAP connection.
 1. Retest your n8n credential.

 Refer to [What is the Recent activity page?](https://support.microsoft.com/en-us/account-billing/what-is-the-recent-activity-page-23cf5556-4dbe-70da-82c8-bb3a8d8f8016){:target=_blank .external-link} for more information on using this page.

-These instructions were adapted from the [Outlook.com IMAP connection errors](https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040){:target=_blank .external-link} section.
+The source for these instructions is [Outlook.com IMAP connection errors](https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040){:target=_blank .external-link}.
 Refer to that documentation for more information.

 ## Use an app password